cubefs/cubefs/GOVERNANCE.md

 - Bugs and Issues: Helping to triage and resolve bugs and other issues reported by users.
 - Feature Development: Implementing new features based on the project roadmap and community feedback

-Every Committer is listed in the top-level [MAINTAINERS](MAINTAINERS.md) file.

-## Committer

-Committer is an active contributor in the community who continuously makes contributions to the community by contributing codes, documentation, participating in community discussions, or answering community questions, etc.

-Typically, they need to have a good understanding of the project to help more community users quickly join the project.
-Committer will be responsible for reviewing relevant issues or PRs, and your opinions are also extremely important to the community.

-Every Committer is listed in the top-level [MAINTAINERS](MAINTAINERS.md) file.
+## The structure of the Committers
+- The composition of the Committers consists from independent developers or vendors.
+- No single vendor can exceed 50% of the total number of personnel.
+- The Committers consists of 10~15 individuals.

 ## Becoming a committer
+- **Criteria**: Upon the successful merging of a meaningful pull request or after making certain contributions
+- **Nominate**:
+	- Any current maintainer can reach to the author behind the pull request and ask them if they are willing to become a CubeFS committer.

-If you are interested in becoming a committer, please email `maintainers@cubefs.groups.io` or opening a pull request, and list your contributions.The steering committee will review the proposal by majority votes, and you will receive an invitation letter from the community after the review is passed.
+	- Contributors can also nominate themselves to become committers, please email `maintainers@cubefs.groups.io` or opening a pull request,and list your contributions.
+- **Elections**: The TSC will review the proposal by majority votes internally,and you will receive an invitation letter from the community after the review is passed.

 ## Changes in Commitership

-If a committer feels she/he can not fulfill the "Expectations from Maintainers", they are free to step down.
+- If a committer feels she/he can not fulfill the "Expectations from Maintainers", they are free to step down.
-The steering committee will adjust the list of maintainers based on the following factors
+- The TSC will adjust the list of maintainers based on the following factors
 	- The activity level and contribution level of the committer in the past six months.
 	- Balance of personnel across modules
 	- Module changes, such as additions or deprecations
 	- Balance of personnel among vendors.

 In such a case:

-A PR is required to move the person in question from the committer entry to the retirement entry of the respective OWNERS file.
+- A PR is required to move the person in question from the committer entry to the retirement entry of the MAINTAINERS.md.
 The person in question must be mentioned in the body of the PR.
 This acts as a final contact attempt so that they can provide their feedback.

-Only for core maintainers who are losing their status: remove them from the core-maintainers team;
-go to https://maintainers.cncf.io/ and open a PR to remove them under CubeFS;
-remove them from the cubefs.groups.io/g/maintainers mailing list.
+- Remove them from the cubefs.groups.io/g/maintainers mailing list.

-## Changes in Project Governance

-- Changes in project governance (GOVERNANCE.md) could be initiated by opening a github PR.
-- Anyone from CubeFS Steering Committee can vote on the PR with either +1 or -1.
-- The PR should be kept open for no less than 2 weeks.

 ## Roadmap